aitor-alvarez/PatternFinder/README.md

 # PatternFinder
-An algorithmic framework to retrieve musical patterns from renaissance music works.
+An algorithmic framework to retrieve musical patterns from renaissance music.